prcleary/deef/README.md

 You don’t need to set a password.

 Limitation: Text Form Field data extracted may include other text in the same paragraph as the content control so it is safest to use a table to structure your questionnaire and to put each content control in a separate cell, without any following text in the same cell.

-The questionnaire needs to be "protected" before use, otherwise the fields can be overwritten.
-You first need to make the Developer tab visible on the Ribbon as shown below, using Word Options:

 Data can be copied to the clipboard or downloaded from the app as CSV or Microsoft Excel files.